scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Product is a business function, not a technology function Digital transformation is change of all the above

 Symptom of the above: tech startups or previously tech teams (ass we're often in in govt) might better understand technology profession - so may be more open to Chief Technology officer/technology leadership than product leadership.
+Might need to hit a problem before value of the profession is seen (e.g. Financial Times - or once it's a certain age and is judged by outcomes, not outputs).

 People https://twitter.com/lennysan/status/1148254680599805952